How to Make Microphone Sound Great – 5 Best OBS Filters

 Mic Distance

-One of the most obvious things you probably already know is that the closer the mic is to your mouth, the louder the sound is.
+One of the most apparent facts you likely already know is that the closer the microphone is to your mouth, the louder the sound will be.

-You don’t want to set it far because it might be too silent, and on the other hand, you don’t want to eat the microphone because the sound it produces could be very loud.
+You don’t want to position it too far away, as it may be too quiet.
+Conversely, you also don’t want to place it too close, as the sound it produces could be excessively loud.

 Polar Patterns

-Now, since I’ve already mentioned mic type, one very important factor to consider is the polar pattern type of your microphone.
+Now that I’ve mentioned mic type, an important factor to consider is the polar pattern of your microphone.

-The polar pattern type basically determines from what direction your microphone picks up the sound from its surrounding.
+The polar pattern type essentially determines the direction from which your microphone captures sound in its environment.

-There are 6 main types of microphone polar patterns:
+There are six primary types of microphone polar patterns:

 Polar Patterns

-Understanding your microphone’s polar pattern can help you position it properly.
+Understanding your microphone’s polar pattern can assist you in positioning it correctly.

-For example, most USB streaming mics are cardioid, which means that they pick up the sound mostly from the front side and a bit on the sides, while the back doesn’t pick up any noise.
+For example, most USB streaming microphones are cardioid, meaning they primarily capture sound from the front and somewhat from the sides, while the back does not pick up any noise.

-This means you can place the front side towards your mouth, and the back side towards your keyboard, and it won’t pick up the keyboard noise or it might pick up just a bit of it.
+This means you can position the front side towards your mouth and the back side towards your keyboard, ensuring it won’t pick up keyboard noise or may only capture a slight amount of it.

-On the other hand, you might have seen a lot of streamers who hold their mics upside down.
-That is because they use a microphone that can pick up the noise from both front and back.
-So, they position the mic upside down so it wouldn’t pick up the typing noise.
+On the other hand, you may have noticed many streamers holding their microphones upside down.
+This is because they use a microphone that captures sound from both the front and back.
+By positioning the mic upside down, they can avoid picking up typing noise.

 Mic Stand/Boom Arm

-To further help you with the positioning of the microphone, you can use additional accessories such as a mic stand or boom arm in other words.
+To assist you further with microphone positioning, you can use additional accessories such as a mic stand or a boom arm.

-Now that I’ve explained the mic placement and positioning, let’s move on to something more advanced.
+Having explained mic placement and positioning, let’s now move on to a more advanced topic.

-In the next part, I’m going to explain how you can use different settings in your streaming software to make your microphone sound great on stream!
+In the next section, I will explain how to use various settings in your streaming software to enhance your microphone’s sound quality during the stream!

-For this purpose, I will use OBS studio, since it is one of the most popular streaming software out there.
+For this purpose, I will use OBS Studio, as it is one of the most popular streaming software options available.

-However, keep in mind that most of what I will say can be applied to Streamlabs, as well as other streaming software.
+However, please remember that much of what I will discuss can be applied to Streamlabs and other streaming software.

 Adding Device to OBS

-After that, since this is a test, you want to be able to hear yourself speaking through the mic in your headphones right?
+After that, since this is a test, you want to hear yourself speaking through the mic in your headphones, right?

-To enable this setting, simply click the cog icon next to your microphone in Audio Mixer on the bottom, choose Advanced Audio Properties>Mic/Aux, and in the drop-down menu enable Monitor and Output.
+To enable this setting, simply click the cog icon next to your microphone in the Audio Mixer at the bottom, select Advanced Audio Properties > Mic/Aux, and in the drop-down menu, enable Monitor and Output.

 advanced audio properties

-How to Make Microphone Sound Great with Filters?
+How to Make Your Microphone Sound Great with Filters?

-Now that your mic is ready to use, the next step is to add certain audio filters that can help to improve the sound quality of your streams.
+Now that your mic is prepared for use, the next step is to add specific audio filters that can help to enhance the sound quality of your streams.

 1. Compressor

-The first filter I want to show you is the Compressor.
-What it does is it brings your microphone audio to a similar level no matter how loud or quiet your voice is.
+The first filter I want to introduce is the Compressor.
+Its function is to equalize your microphone audio, ensuring a consistent level regardless of how loud or quiet your voice may be.

-To add this filter, simply click the cog icon again, like in the previous step, go to Filters, and a new window will pop up.
-Then, click the “+” sign at the bottom left and choose Compressor.
+To add this filter, click the cog icon again, as in the previous step, go to Filters, and a new window will appear.
+Then, click the “+” sign in the bottom left corner and select Compressor.

 adding compressor

-Depending on your microphone, you will need to adjust these settings, that may seem a bit complicated, but trust me, they are very simple.
+Depending on your microphone, you will need to adjust these settings.
+They may seem a bit complicated, but trust me, they are very simple.

-The only 2 settings you need to worry about are Threshold and Output Gain.
-Threshold helps you reduce the volume when you make a loud noise, or when something falls next to your mic.
+The only two settings you need to focus on are Threshold and Output Gain.
+Threshold helps you lower the volume when you make a loud noise or when something falls next to your mic.

-Ideally, you should adjust it so that whenever you yell or make loud noises, the audio level doesn’t go full red line.
+Ideally, you should adjust it so that whenever you yell or make loud noises, the audio level does not reach the maximum red line.

-Your aim should be the end of the yellow line or a bit into the red.
-When it comes to the Output Gain, it is useful to boost up the volume when you talk quietly.
-Again, aim it somewhere between the start and end of the yellow line.
+Your goal should be to reach the end of the yellow line or slightly into the red.
+For the Output Gain, it is helpful to increase the volume when you speak softly.
+Once more, target a level between the beginning and end of the yellow line.

 adjusting compressor